6 Ways How To Raise The Alkalinity In A Freshwater Aquarium

 Use An Alkalinity Increaser

 If you prefer to take an easy route to increase the alkalinity in your tank, you can purchase an alkalinity increaser or buffering supplement, which focuses on raising the KH of your water and typically contains calcium carbonate, potassium bicarbonate, and sodium bicarbonate.

 Alkalinity increasers are effective and always good to keep in the cupboard for a quick result.

-This method is not so common, and it takes time to work, but the basic principle is that water evaporates from your tank and into the air as moisture, however, the minerals in the water are left behind.
-The result is that it increases the overall concentration of minerals and raises the water’s total alkalinity.
+This method is not so common, and it takes time to work, but the basic principle is that water evaporates from your tank and into the air as moisture, but the minerals in the water are left behind.
+The result is an increase in the overall concentration of minerals which raises the water’s total alkalinity.

 I don’t suggest you heat your tank beyond what is comfortable for your fish, but leave the hood open to encourage the water to evaporate outside the tank.
-Your water level will begin to lower, but only replace it with a harder, mineral-rich water source, or you will only dilute them to previous levels.
+Your water level should begin to lower, but only replace it with a harder, mineral-rich water source, or you will only dilute them to previous levels.

 We’ve covered quite a lot in this article.
 Still, hopefully, you now have a good understanding of the difference between alkaline water and alkalinity and, more importantly, how to raise the alkalinity in your aquarium.